Kagami/avif.js/README.md

 ## Limitations of Service Worker API

 * Needs to be served from HTTPS
-* Doesn't work in Firefox Private Window
+* Doesn't work in Firefox/Edge Private Window
 * Requires page reload on first visit to display static assets

 ## TODO